kabarsa01/VulkanRender/README.md

   5. Post processing

 Material system uses spirv-cross for shader reflection and performs shader parameters matching by name.
 Mips are generated at runtime.
 Assimp and stb_image are used to load resources.
-Shadows are not there atm, because I might do it all eventually with mesh shading and abandon traditional vertex pipeline.
 IBL for PBR is not there too, I'd be glad to replace it all with raytracing solutions.
 One big buffer is used for transform data, it takes 64MB for now and should store 1024x1024 model matrices.
 Scene is very primitive with no accelerations structure used.
 Objects are batched by shaders-->material-->uniqueMeshData-->instances.